ras52/bootstrap/stage-4/README.txt

 one, as with a char* in C.  This means, that unlike in B, incrementing an address  does not move to the next integer in an array: use ptr += 4 for that.
 However, subscripting with [] works with 32-bit word offsets, so that ptr[1] is equivalent to *(ptr + 4).
+To treat a pointer as a string and get character-level access, B uses two functions lchar(s,n) and rchar(s,n,c) to get and set a character, respectively, at the given offset.
+These are provided in char.s.
 When types are introduced in a subsequent stage, this behaviour can be preserved because subscripting an int (other than with a pointer) is not legal in C.

 For forwards compatibility, certain type constructs are allowed and completely ignored.
 The (otherwise unsupported) int keyword may be